g-jensen/dvd/README.md

 Arrow keys to move the camera around.
 PageUp and PageDown to zoom in and out respectively.
 Spacebar to pause
+M and N to increment/decrement t by 1

 ---